Postgraduate Year 2 (PGY2)

 Program Overview

-Our 12-month program, currently in pre-candidate status under guidance by the American Society of Health-Systems Pharmacists (ASHP), is designed to immerse residents in various emergency department settings.
+Our 12-month program, currently in candidate status under guidance by the American Society of Health-Systems Pharmacists (ASHP), is designed to immerse residents in various emergency department settings.

 Residents will complete at least five four-week experiences in the emergency department as well as gain advanced training in critical care and ambulatory care settings.